 Highland Justice Court – Maricopa County

-False Reporting To Law Enforcement
+False Reporting To Law Enforcement Criminal Defense

 Ms. A.T. admitted to police that she was married to the owner of the particular towing company, but denied being an employee.
 The police were questioning Ms. A.T. because a tenant who had his car towed alleged he was not in violation and had the necessary parking sticker.
-When police arrived to gather information, he alleged the tow company agreed to reduce their storage fees, but refused to issue a tow receipt.
+When police arrived to gather information, he alleged the tow company agreed to reduce their storage fees but refused to issue a tow receipt.
 This fact led the officer to investigate further and link Ms. A.T. to the towing company.

 The officer alleged he had prior contact with the towing company and Ms. A.T. had identified herself as an employee and the tow company and parking enforcement company shared the same business address.
-Following months of court, the prosecutor agreed to dismiss Ms. A.T.’s case in full after tax returns and other business documents were provided to show the legitimacy of both business and no collusion.
+Following months of court, the prosecutor agreed to dismiss Ms. A.T.’s case in full after tax returns and other business documents were provided to show the legitimacy of both businesses and no collusion.

 SECOND OFFENSE SUPER EXTREME DUI REDUCED TO NO CONTEST FIRST OFFENSE DUI